 However, you can’t:

-A great way to find part-time work is to register for our Jobs on Campus scheme.
+At Newcastle, a great way to find part-time work is to register for our Jobs on Campus scheme.
 Roles include administration, customer service, library assistance, catering and event support.